cckmwong-data/youtube_sentiment_analysis/README.md

 ## Streamlit Application

+> **Note:**
+> *This Streamlit application is hosted on the free tier of Hugging Face Spaces.
+If the app has been idle for more than 24 hours, it may take some time to reactivate.
+In such cases, please click “Restart this Space” to relaunch the application.
+Thank you for your patience.*

 The final deliverable of this project is a [Streamlit web application](https://huggingface.co/spaces/cckmwong/youtube_sentiment_demo) deployed on Hugging Face Spaces.
 We do not consider Streamlit Community Cloud due to the large file size of the model and complexity of the project.

 ![Hugginng Face](images/hugging_face.png)